awsdocs/amazon-translate-developer-guide/doc_source/examples-split.md

 # Using Amazon Translate to Translate Large Documents<a name="examples-split"></a>

 You can split large documents into smaller parts to keep the total document size below the document size limit\.
-For more information about document size limits, see [Limits](beta-limits-guidelines.md#beta-limits)\.
+For more information about document size limits, see [Limits](limits-guidelines.md#limits)\.
 The following Java program breaks long text documents into individual sentences and then translates each sentence from the source language to the target language\.
 The program contains two sections:
 + The `SentenceSegmenter` class that is responsible for breaking the source string into individual sentences\.
-The sample uses the International Components for Unicode \(ICU\) `BreakIterator` class\.
-You can use the Java `BreakIterator` class as an alternative\.
-For more information, see [Using the Java BreakIterator Class](#split-java-iterator)\.
+The sample uses the Java `BreakIterator` class\.
 + The `main` function that calls the `Translate` operation for each sentence in the source string\.
 The `main` function also handles authentication with Amazon Translate\.

 **To configure the example**

 1. Install and configure the AWS SDK for Java\.
 For instructions for installing the SDK for Java, see [ Set up the AWS SDK for Java](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-install.html)\.

-1. Download and install the ICU jar files from [http://site\.icu\-project\.org/download](http://site.icu-project.org/download)\.
-If you are using Maven, set up dependencies from [https://mvnrepository\.com/artifact/com\.ibm\.icu/icu4j](https://mvnrepository.com/artifact/com.ibm.icu/icu4j)\.

 1. Create an IAM user with the minimum required permissions to run this example\.
 For information about creating an IAM user, see [ Creating an IAM User in Your AWS Account ](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) in the *AWS Identity and Access Management User Guide*\.
 For the required permissions policies, see [Using Identity\-Based Polices \(IAM Policies\) for Amazon Translate](access-control-managing-permissions.md)\.